 Ivacy VPN Protocols

-Ivacy brings OpenVPN, IKEv2/IPSec, and L2TP/IPSec.
-Those are capable protocols, helping you secure your confidential data online.
+Ivacy brings OpenVPN, WireGuard, IKEv2, and L2TP/IPSec.
+All those capable protocols help secure your confidential data online.
 It's also interesting to note that Ivacy does things a bit differently, especially when we compare it to the bestselling and top-rated VPNs.